keu/docs/software_versioned_docs/version-0.29/ac-support-policy.md

 - Patch = `.3`
 - Hotfix = `-5`

-An AC Docker image will be published for every major and minor version of Apache Airflow.
-For example, AC images that correspond with Apache Airflow 2.0, 2.1, 2.2 etc. will be available on Astronomer as they're released in the open source project.
+An AC Docker image is published for every major and minor version of Apache Airflow.
+For example, AC images that correspond with Apache Airflow 2.0, 2.1, 2.2 and so on are available on Astronomer as they're released in the open source project.

 It is considered safe to upgrade to minor and patch versions within a major version.
 Upgrade guidance for major and LTS versions is provided with each release.
 There is no relation between an AC release's version number and its release channel.

-### Hotfix Versions
+### Hotfix versions

 All hotfix releases of AC have a [corresponding changelog](https://github.com/astronomer/ap-airflow/blob/master/2.1.0/CHANGELOG.md) which specifies the date the hotfix was released and all individual changes made to it.
 Bugs that are reported by the wider Airflow community are often fixed in AC before they are fixed in the subsequent open source release.

-For information on how to upgrade to the latest hotfix release, read [Upgrade to an AC Patch Version](manage-airflow-versions.md#patch-versions-of-astronomer-certified).
+To upgrade to the latest hotfix release, see [Upgrade to an AC Patch Version](manage-airflow-versions.md#patch-versions-of-astronomer-certified).

 ### Distribution